Form SSA - 3369-BK

 - Use additional paper if necessary.
 Mention in Section 3 that additional sheet(s) are attached, and put your name and Social Security Number on each page as well as the Social Security form number.

-Be sure to get a written receipt that lists all the documents you submit and is date-stamped.
+When you submit papers to Social Security or DDS, ask for a written receipt that lists all the documents you submit and that is date-stamped.

 To Learn More